hi, i’m tyler

 Extensive experience with nonprofits, faith-adjacent organizations, & mission-driven teams

-I don’t believe in one-size-fits-all offerings, but most of my work falls into a few buckets:
+There is no one-size-fits-all offering, but most of my work falls into a few buckets:

 Helping organizations design, clean up, or implement tools (often CRMs) that actually match how teams work and how they want to work.